Freedom and Constraints in the K3 Landscape: Classification and enumeration of vacuum solutions

-It is straightforward to implement a computer algorithm which enumerates all 2-stack solutions, including overlattices.
+It is straightforward to implement a computer algorithm that enumerates all 2-stack solutions, including overlattices.
 In Table \ref{gauge2stack}, we list the gauge groups that are allowed and the number of vacua with that gauge group, counting all possible amounts of matter.
 We also compute the number of vacua that have distinct low-energy properties.
-There are a total of 545 two-stack models, corresponding to 452 distinct gauge group and matter content combinations for low-energy theories.
-Table \ref{mattertwostack} shows the matter hypermultiplets obtained for the distinct $U(2)\times U(3)\times SO(22)$ models computed using the formulae listed in Table \ref{tablematter}.
+There are a total of 574 distinct gauge group and matter content combinations for low-energy theories.
+Table \ref{mattertwostack} shows the matter hypermultiplets obtained for the distinct $U(2)\times U(4)\times SO(20)$ models computed using the formulae listed in Table \ref{tablematter}.